-Glenn is one of the most exciting young artists to emerge in recent years.
+Marcus Glenn is one of the most exciting young artists to emerge in recent years.
+Marcus is proudly a Detroit native – born and raised.
+His studio has long been in the heart of Corktown – the oldest neighborhood in the Motor City.
 He has commissioned works of art hanging in exclusive private and public collections throughout the world.
 He’s is one of the most widely collected contemporary artists, and his collectors eagerly await each new creation.

 - His figures are animated and mannerist in approach, often stretching and twisting into impossible positions.
 Glenn says that he elongates his figures, breathing life into their instruments as they become one through the element of jazz.

-Glenn likes to paint straight on to board, rather than canvas, tearing paper and fabrics to build his collage.
+- Glenn likes to paint straight on to board, rather than canvas, tearing paper and fabrics to build his collage.
 When creating his instruments and characters, he uses illustration board, sketching them first before they’re cut out, painted, and added to the work.
 Once it’s finished, he needs to live with it for two to three days, adjusting it later if necessary.

-In 1988, at the age of 20, Glenn participated in his first public art exhibition hosted by Gerald Marant Gallery and former Detroit Pistons player, John Salley.
-The group exhibition featured nationally known artists Annie Lee, Carl Owens, and Gilbert Young.
+- In 1988, at the age of 20, Glenn participated in his first public art exhibition hosted by Gerald Marant Gallery and former Detroit Pistons player, John Salley.
+The group exhibition featured nationally known artists Annie Lee, Carl Owens and Gilbert Young.

-Also working as a freelance cartoonist, he became the first African American and the youngest cartoonist in the Detroit News.
-His comic strip, “Double Trouble”, was published daily in The Detroit News and ran for three years.
+- Also working as a freelance cartoonist, he became the first African American and the youngest cartoonist in the Detroit News.
+His comic strip, “Double Trouble”, was published daily and ran for three years.
 The strip was based on his twin daughters, 6 years old at the time, telling stories about the exciting and hilarious moments he encountered as they grew up.
 His career as a cartoonist only enhanced his painting, giving him the tools to tell his stories through other media.

-In 1998, Glenn was commissioned by Daimler-Chrysler to paint a mural.
+- In 1998, Glenn was commissioned by Daimler-Chrysler to paint a mural.
 Later that year, he was commissioned by renowned restaurateur, Patrick Coleman, for a mural.
 And In 1999, he was featured in a group exhibition hosted by Daimler-Chrysler.